Psalm 57 – From the Cave to Above the Heavens

 iii.
 Peter thought that the enemy of our soul was something like a lion against us: Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour (1 Peter 5:8).
 When we feel threatened by the devil, we may appeal to God as David did.

 iv.
 Spurgeon gave comfort and advice to believers who felt they were among lions:

-· If you are among lions you will be driven nearer to you God.
+· If you are among lions, you will be driven nearer to your God.

 b.
 I lie among the sons of men who are set on fire, whose teeth are spears and arrows: David spoke of his enemies in fearful terms, especially noting the power of their words against him (their tongue a sharp sword).